[all chapters in html] [all chapters in pdf] [lost world forum]

 Don Scott's great explanation of plasma theories.
 An electrical engineer, avid astronomer, and supporter of Saturnian Theory.
 The link above connects to an earlier version of his book "The Electric Sky" (2006).
 Try also [www.electric-cosmos.org/index.htm]

 A journal of work stemming from the research of Velikovsky.
 Offers a number of books also.
-Charles Ginenthal (ed), Lynn E. Rose, Gunnar Heinsohn, others.
+Charles Ginenthal (ed.), Lynn E. Rose, Gunnar Heinsohn, others.
 Has been standing still for a couple of years.

 [www.metaresearch.org]

 Tom Van Flandern, of Dark Matter, Missing Planets and New Comets (1999) fame.
 Van Flandern is an astronomer, with interesting theories on planet formation, and other topics approaching the catastrophic from a mechanical (gravitational) point of view.
+He is also the top theorist in gravitational matters.

 Galactic red-shift and recession.
 See the book list.